-116 49 U.S.C. § 32902(f).

-decision saw the EPCA CAFE provisions as harmonious with the CAA.117 Thus, the court found the relationship between the CAA waiver authority and the EPCA CAFE provisions to be one of overlap, but not conflict.
-Despite its conclusion that preemption doctrine did not apply, the court did a preemption analysis anyway, finding that Vermont's GHG standards were preempted neither by EPCA nor as an intrusion upon the foreign policy authority of the United States.118
+In the first to be decided, Green Mountain Chrysler Plymouth Dodge v.
+Crombie, 508 F. Supp.
+2d 295 (D. Vt.
+2007), the court ruled that the relationship between Vermont's California-identical GHG standards and EPCA was better analyzed as an interplay between two federal statutes (EPCA and the CAA) rather than as a federal preemption question.
+So viewing the matter, the court pointed out that NHTSA has consistently treated EPA-approved California mobile source emissions standards as constituting "other motor vehicle standards of the Government," which EPCA says NHTSA must consider when setting CAFE standards.145 This suggests that EPCA was meant to coexist with the CAA, rather than supersede it.
+Moreover, noted the court, in a related context the Supreme Court's Massachusetts v.
+EPA decision saw the EPCA CAFE provisions as harmonious with the CAA.146 Thus, the court found the relationship between the CAA waiver authority and the EPCA CAFE provisions to be one of overlap, but not conflict.
+Despite its conclusion that preemption doctrine did not apply, the court did a preemption analysis anyway, finding that Vermont's GHG standards were preempted neither by EPCA nor as an intrusion upon the foreign policy authority of the United States.
+An appeal is pending.

 In the second decision, Central Valley Chrysler-Jeep, Inc. v.
 Goldstene, 529 F. Supp.
 2d 1151 (E.D.
 Cal.
-2007), a district court similarly rejected claims that California's first-in-the-nation GHG emission regulations were precluded by EPCA, preempted by EPCA, or preempted as an intrusion of state law on federal authority to conduct foreign affairs.
+2007), a district court similarly rejected claims that California's regulation of GHG emissions from cars and trucks was precluded by EPCA, preempted by EPCA, or preempted as an intrusion of state law on federal authority to conduct foreign affairs.
+An appeal in this case is pending as well.

-The legal theories pressed in the Crombie and Goldstene litigation are replicated in two Rhode Island suits - Lincoln Dodge, Inc. v.
-Sullivan, No. 1:06-CV-00070 (D.R.I. filed February 13, 2006), and Association of International Automobile Manufacturers v.
-Sullivan, No. 1:06-CV-00069 (D.R.I. filed February 13, 2006) challenging that state's adoption of the California standards.
-Most recently, New Mexico's adoption of the California GHG standards has been challenged as preempted under EPCA in Zangara Dodge, Inc. v.
-Curry, No. 1:07-CV-01305 (D.N.M. filed December 27, 2007).
+The legal theories pressed in the Crombie and Goldstene litigation are similar to those in two Rhode Island suits, consolidated as Lincoln Dodge, Inc. v.
+Sullivan, No. 1:06-CV-00070 (D.R.I. filed February 13, 2006), challenging that state's adoption of the California standards.
+Recently, the district court held that the claims of the auto manufacturers and trade associations in this case